colinaaa/gopl-exercise/ch1/README.md

 The operator `+=` is an *assignment operator*.
 Each arithmetic and logical operator like `+` or `*` has a corresponding assignment operator.

+### Iteration of `map`

+> The order of map iteration is not specified, but in practice it is random, varying from one run to another.
+This design is **intentional**, since it prevents programs from relying on any particular ordering where none is guaranteed.

+### `bufio` Package

+> It helps make input and output efficient and convenient.
+> One of its most useful features is called `Scanner` that reads input and **breaks** into lines or words; it's often the easiest way to process input that comes naturally in lines.